michal-owsiak/personal-homepage/README.md

 The initial theme state is read by the reducer from local storage.
 When no theme data is found in local storage (e.g., during the user's first visit), the `getDarkFromLocalStorage` function returns `false`, setting the light theme as the default one.

-#### Theme Toggling - Saga:
+#### **Theme Toggling - Saga:**

 ***In addition to the Redux reducer, the application uses `Redux-Saga` middleware to manage the theme toggling functionality.***

-The `themeSaga` is responsible for handling the `saveDarkInLocalStorage` function when dispatched action changes the state of `dark` boolean value.
+The `themeSaga` is responsible for handling the `saveDarkInLocalStorage` function when a dispatched action changes the state of `dark` boolean value.
 It retrieves the boolean information from the `selectIsThemeDark` selector and subsequently calls the `saveDarkInLocalStorage` function, passing retrieved information to it.
 This approach ensures that the user's chosen theme preference is stored in local storage, providing a seamless experience between visits.

-## Tools Used
+## **Tools Used**

-### Languages
+### **Languages**

 ```bash
 - JavaScript (ES6+) with JSX Syntax